 Joe Biden told residents of Kenosha, Wisconsin, that recent turmoil following the police shooting of Jacob Blake, a Black man, could help Americans confront centuries of systemic racism, drawing a sharp contrast with President Donald Trump amid a reckoning that has galvanized the nation.

 How are white supremacy and white Christianity entangled?
 And what work is being done today, by Christians inside and outside the church, to break those ties?
-Listen to the conversation on 1A — including comment by Word&Way Editor Brian Kaylor (at the 14:12 mark) Listen to
+Listen to the conversation on 1A — including comment by Word&Way Editor Brian Kaylor (at the 14:12 mark)

 A devoutly Catholic husband who refused to grant his wife a divorce on religious grounds urged Nebraska’s highest court Sept.
 3 to overturn the state’s no-fault divorce law in a case that could leave Nebraska as the only state without a law that lets couples